 Notes: Socio-Economic Indexes for Areas (SEIFA) are area-based deciles, calculated by dividing the areas, ordered by disadvantage, into 10 equally-sized groups.
 Decile 1 contains the most disadvantaged areas, decile 10 contains the most advantaged areas.

 Living in a household with lower disposable income was correlated with a lower probability of having access to the internet, when controlling for other factors.
 However, this impact was modest.
 A halving of household disposable income contributed to a 3.3 percentage point decline in the probability of having access to the internet, holding other characteristics constant.
-A 10% decrease in household income is associated with approximately a 0.5 percentage point decrease in the probability of having internet access.
+A 10% decrease in household income is associated with an approximate 0.5 percentage point decrease in the probability of having internet access.
 This small effect may, in part, reflect the role of telecommunications as an essential service, in which spending is less sensitive to changes in income.
 BCARR research showed that, in 2021, household spending on telecommunications was the fifth largest spending category as a share of disposable income, behind rent, groceries, health insurance and public transport (BCARR 2023).
 The logistic regression estimates also indicated that factors other than income, such as age, were a more significant driver for not having access to the internet at home.

 When controlling for other factors, people living in less advantaged areas had a lower probability of having access to the internet and had lower rates of gaining access to the internet than people living in advantaged areas.
 These impacts were, however, minor.
-Modelling of HILDA data shows, that, when controlling for other observable characteristics, being located in an area with a higher SEIFA index improved the likelihood of obtaining internet access only by 1 percentage point and the rate of gaining internet access by 1% (Attachment B - Logistic regression; Attachment C - Duration modelling).
+Modelling of HILDA data shows that, when controlling for other observable characteristics, being located in an area with a higher SEIFA index improved the likelihood of obtaining internet access by only 1 percentage point and the rate of gaining internet access by 1% (Attachment B - Logistic regression; Attachment C - Duration modelling).

 Australians with lower educational attainment